 The idea of an anchor chart is to show a visual model of the solved problem.
 That way your child has a road map to follow.
 It also helps to have graph paper and multiplication charts handy for multiplication homework.

 Multiplication requires organizational skills.
 If one number is out of place, the whole answer will be wrong.
 For many students, lining up numbers can be a challenge.
-If your child has handwriting issues, graph paper can be a game-changer.
+If your child has trouble with handwriting, graph paper can be a game-changer.
 It’s the “secret weapon” of math teachers.

 Be sure to have plenty of graph paper at home.
 You can find free printable graph paper online.
 The half-inch grid size is best for solving math problems, because one number goes in each box.
 It’s that simple.